metno/emep-ctm/LF.rst

 NB: by default, the GNFR sector 6 also includes 16,17,18 and 19; the GNFR sector 1 also includes 14 and 15.

 Note that the files can be very large if hourly outputs and/or many neighbors are requested.

+Tip: if you want to look at the grid-to-grid fields in the netCDF file with ncview; press first on any regular 2- or 3-dimensional field. (otherwise ncview may put your zoom to X100 or so!).
+Then choose axes lon-lat, then press x_dist or y_dist to set them to zero or small.

+"LF_GUI_LF.py" https://github.com/metno/emep-ctm/tree/tools can be used to visualize the grid-to-grid fields.